johndbigboi/Muscle-Farm/README.md

 #### Defensive design:

 * All forms handle empty input fields by warning the user and not permitting recipe submission.
-* User is given feedback for actions/errors.
+* User is given a message/alert feedback for actions/errors.
 * User is not able to break the site by clicking buttons out of the expected order.

 ## Wireframes: 🛠